B33/NGC 2024 - The Horsehead and Flame Nebula - Dec 2025 Image Processing Walkthrough.

 BlueMask after CT boost (click to enlarge)

-After CT adjust with the RangeMask (click to enlarge)
+After CT adjust (click to enlarge)

-After A final CT with no Mask - Export this to Photoshop (click to enlarge)
+Extracted a Luminance image - Export this to Photoshop (click to enlarge)

-15. Add the Stars Back In
+12. Process and Add the Stars Back In

 Using the ScreenStars Script, add stars back into our RGB starless image.